 The Pasila quarter, already conceived as a relief for the building pressure on the historical center in the 1918 Saarinen plan and developed in various phases in the recent past, is ready to take a new important role in the new territorial dimension of the city.

-The station of Pasila is located a few kilometres from the city centre, in a point that is very accessible to both rail and road transport, which will be supplemented by a new metropolitan line in a few years.
-Espousing principles of high environmental sustainability and reduction of the traffic generated by urban sprawl, the City of Helsinki has decided to build a nucleus characterised by high urban density and a mixture of functions (services, shops, offices and dwellings) near the public transport node.
-Previously Cino Zucchi Architetti had already prepared a general master plan in 2004 on behalf of the city for the Pasila railway station area which had been restored to the city, on the basis of which a protocol of understanding for the development of this area was signed by the City of Helsinki and the State of Finland (Railway) in 2006.
+In 2004 on behalf of the city Cino Zucchi Architetti had already prepared a general master plan for the area which had been restored to the city, on the basis of which a protocol of understanding for the development of this area was signed by the City of Helsinki and the State of Finland (Railway) in 2006.

 Cino Zucchi Architetti with One Works and Buro Happold London